Uthman: Military expansion

-Some Muslim sources (Muhammad ibn Jarir al-Tabari) claim that after the conquest of northern Africa was completed, Abd Allah ibn Sa'd continued to Spain.
-Other prominent Muslim historians, like Ibn Kathir, have quoted the same narration.
-In the description of this campaign, two of Abd Allah ibn Sa 'd's generals, Abdullah ibn Nafiah ibn Husain and Abdullah ibn Nafi ibn Abdul Qais, were ordered to invade the coastal areas of Spain by sea, aided by a Berber force.
+According to al-Tabari, after the conquest of North Africa was completed, Abd Allah ibn Sa'd continued to Spain.
+Other prominent Muslim historians, like Ibn Kathir, have also quoted the same narration.
+In the description of this campaign, two of Ibn Sa'd's generals, Abdullah ibn Nafiah ibn Husain and Abdullah ibn Nafi ibn Abdul Qais, were ordered to invade the coastal areas of Spain by sea, aided by a Berber force.
 They allegedly succeeded in conquering the coastal areas of Al-Andalus.
 It is not known where the Muslim force landed, what resistance they met, and what parts of Spain they actually conquered.
-However, it is clear that the Muslims did conquer some portion of Spain during the caliphate of Uthman, presumably establishing colonies on its coast.
-On this occasion, Uthman is reported to have addressed a letter to the invading force:
+However, it is apparent that the Muslims did conquer some portion of Spain during Uthman's reign, presumably establishing colonies on its coast.
+On the occasion, Uthman is reported to have addressed a letter to the invading force:

 Constantinople will be conquered from the side of Al-Andalus.
 Thus, if you conquer it, you will have the honor of taking the first step towards the conquest of Constantinople.
 You will have your reward in this behalf both in this world and the next.

-Although raids by Berbers and Muslims were conducted against the Visigothic Kingdom in Spain during the late 7th century, there is no evidence that Spain was invaded nor that parts of it were conquered or settled by Muslims prior to the 711 campaign by Tariq.

 Abd Allah ibn Sa'd also achieved success in the Caliphate's first decisive naval battle against the Byzantine Empire, the Battle of the Masts.

-To the east, Ahnaf ibn Qais, chief of Banu Tamim and a veteran commander who conquered Shustar earlier, launched a series of further military expansions by further mauling Yazdegerd III near Oxus River in Turkmenistan and later crushing a military coalition of Sassanid loyalists and Hephthalite Empire in the Siege of Herat.
-Later, the governor of Basra, Abdullah ibn Aamir also led a number of successful campaigns, ranging from the suppression of revolts in Fars, Kerman, Sistan, and Khorasan, to the opening of new fronts for conquest in Transoxiana and Afghanistan.
+To the east, al-Ahnaf ibn Qays, the chief of Banu Tamim and a veteran commander who had conquered Shushtar earlier, launched a series of further military expansions by further crushing Yazdegerd III near the Oxus River in Turkmenistan and later defeating a military coalition of Sassanid loyalists and Hephthalites in the Siege of Herat.
+Later, the governor of Basra, Abd Allah ibn Amir also led a number of successful campaigns, ranging from the suppression of revolts in Fars, Kerman, Sistan, and Khorasan, to the opening of new fronts for conquest in Transoxiana and Afghanistan.

 In the next year, in 652, Futuh al-Buldan of Baladhuri writes that Balochistan was re-conquered during the campaign against the revolt in Kermān, under the command of Majasha ibn Mas'ud.
 It was the first time that western Balochistan had come directly under the laws of the Caliphate and it paid an agricultural tribute.

-The military campaigns under Uthman's rule were generally successful, except for a few in the Nubia, on the lower Nile.
+The military campaigns under Uthman's rule were generally successful, except for a few in Nubia, on the lower Nile.